Kattieg/Quiz/README.md

 	Question q3=Question("Who should we ask for help?", "Family member", "Uncle google ^-^", "student", 2);
 	Question q4=Question("How do programmers enjoy life?", "When they have easy code", "When they see their codes run without error", "When they are on vacation", 2);
 	Question q5=Question("What is the greatest fear of programmers?", "When they dont have time to eat", "When they dont have time to sleep", "When they forgot to save", 3);
+	Question q6=Question("What is golden rule in programming??", "if it works, dont touch it.", "understand the problem and search", "ignore any golden-rule", 3);

 	std::queue<Question> questions;
 	questions.push(q1);